alex-robinson/streams/README.md

 is properly defined (e.g., `n_streams = 33`) and that any specific component calculations
 make sense for this simulation.

-Once exergycalcs.py has been updated, in the simulation output directory open ipython in pylab mode and execute the script:
+Once exergycalcs.py has been updated, in the simulation output directory run the script using python in pylab mode:

-    ipython --pylab
+    python exergycalcs.py --pylab
-    execfile("exergycalcs.py")

 This should generate the exergy calculations in an output Excel file "Results.xlsx".